Morgan243/i3Bar/README.md

 **Usage**
+Use -h or --help to see usage
+    Usage: stat_wrap.py [options]

+    Options:
+      -h, --help            show this help message and exit -w WEATHER_URI, --weather-location=WEATHER_URI
+                            Comma delimited city and state (city,state) for openweathermap json api
+      -b, --bitcoin-monitor
+                            Get BTC prices from bitcoincharts and bitstamp

   1.)
 Make sure you have a status bar config.
 Copy the default from /etc/i3status.conf (may
       vary depending on distro).
 Doesn't matter where you put it (maybe ~/.i3/i3status.conf).